 Frequently Asked Questions

-Question: I have 8 year old.
-How developed does my child's singing needs to be to be a part of the CCC?
+Question: I have an 8 year old.
+How developed does my child's singing need to be to be a part of the CCC?

-Answer: For the Junior Choir (ages 7-10), there is no experience necessary except loving to sing!
-We actually prefer that voice lessons are not given to our young singers - we want them to come with a natural, pure singing voice - very childlike.
+Answer: For the Junior Choir (ages 7-10), there is no experience necessary.
+We actually prefer that voice lessons are not given to our young singers.
+We want them to come with a natural, pure, child-like singing voice.

 Question: The notion of an audition makes my singer (and me) a bit nervous.
 What goes on in the audition?